RyuzakiiL23/pycode_checker/README.md

 ### Installation

-👉 For ALX Cohort 13 members using the sandbox (web_term), follow these steps:
+👉 For members using the sandbox (web_term), follow these steps:

 1. Navigate to your root directory: